A mobile-first online booking experience tailored for convenience and ease of use

 UI kit

-Based on Feel Well’s branding voice and the user testing findings, the UI kit was designed as a guideline for maintaining the visual elements used on the site.
+According to Feel Well’s branding voice and user testing results, the UI kit was created to serve as a guideline for maintaining the visual elements used on the site.

 Reflection

-Creating a mobile-first website was a challenge that I didn't foresee it being.
-A mobile screen could only hold so much detail that the design would strategically need to show what the user needs.
-I initially focused on the essential content needed based on my research, but with usability testing has taught me that users don't always know what they want and want to be able to see what they need with minimal effort.
+Creating a mobile-first website turned out to be more challenging than I anticipated.
+A mobile screen can only display a limited amount of detail, which means the design must strategically highlight what users need.
+I initially concentrated on the essential content based on my research.
+However, usability testing revealed that users often don't know what they want and prefer to access what they need with minimal effort.

 Next steps

-It’s important to iterate to improve task flows, so I’ll be taking my high-fidelity prototype into testing again to gather feedback and improve the product further.
-With each iteration and testing, I’ll be learning new insights, challenges, confirm assumptions, and validate my research.
+It's important to refine task flows through iteration, so I will take my high-fidelity prototype back into testing to gather feedback and further enhance the product.
+With each iteration and testing phase, I will gain new insights, identify challenges, confirm assumptions, and validate my research.